-About the project: UBC Okanagan in the community
+About the project: UBC Okanagan Gallery in the community

 In partnership with UBC Properties Trust, UBC is planning a new building at 550 Doyle Avenue.
-Once design and approvals are in place, construction is expected to begin in mid 2022.
+Once design and approvals are in place, construction is expected to be completed in 2025.

 An expanded downtown Kelowna presence will support both UBC’s and the City of Kelowna’s strategic priorities, including UBC Okanagan’s Outlook 2040 vision for the next 20 years.